 Scientific and Technical Communication

 Do you have a passion for communication, writing, and graphic design?
 A knack for math and science?
 You’ve found your major!
 Payscale.com and Money magazine recently ranked technical communication as one of the top 100 best jobs in America.
-Michigan Tech offers one of the largest undergraduate technical communication programs in the United States, and we were recently recognized as one of only ten writing programs nationally to win the CCCC Writing Program Certificate of Excellence.
+Michigan Tech offers one of the largest undergraduate technical communication programs in the United States, and we were recognized as one of only ten writing programs nationally to win the CCCC Writing Program Certificate of Excellence.
 How crazy is that?

 Pursue Your Passion